 Why start a bakery?

-Bakeries are popular businesses because the sale of baked goods is not hugely affected by economic factors; products like bread will always be required, and in large quantities.
+Bakeries are popular businesses because the sale of baked goods is not hugely affected by economic factors.
+Products like bread will always be required, and in large quantities.
 They are also popular for first-time entrepreneurs because of the (comparatively) low start-up costs.
-It’s also easy to specialise – adding an additional service as a USP, such as wedding cakes – in order to bolster income and stand out from the crowd.
+It’s also easy to specialise – adding an additional service as a USP, such as wedding cakes, to bolster income and stand out from the crowd.

 What types of bakery are there?

-The most common type of bakery will offer a selection of fresh breads, along with savoury goods such as sausage rolls, and sweet goods like cakes and pastries.
+The most common type of bakery will offer a selection of fresh breads, along with savoury goods like sausage rolls, and sweet goods like cakes and pastries.
 This wide product range helps create a substantial target market and increases the amount of business open to you.
-Some bakeries specialise in particular services, such as wedding cakes.
-These require more specialist equipment and skills, and can be costlier to make in terms of time and money, but if you can build up a reputation it’s a good way to supplement the day-to-day income of the bakery.
-Deciding on what services you want to provide is a key issue when considering starting a bakery.
+Some bakeries specialise in services, such as making occasion cakes.
+These require more specialist equipment and skills and can be costlier to make in terms of time and money, but if you can build up a reputation it’s a good way to supplement the day-to-day income of the bakery.
+Deciding on what services you want to provide is key when considering starting a bakery.

 Buying an existing bakery

 Buying an existing bakery can be a good way to start, especially for first-time entrepreneurs.
 You get the benefits of a successful business, alongside the ability to ‘make it your own’ by, for example, introducing new products and services.

 The most important thing to consider is the location – somewhere where there is foot traffic to ensure enough ‘walk in’ trade, alongside your regulars who make a special journey.
 Baked goods are often bought at strategic intervals (breakfast, lunch).
 Another consideration is access; if the road is congested cars won’t be able to park, which will severely limit your trade.